dmulyalin/template-text-renderer/README.md

 # What?

-This module is very general in terms of supported data and templates, providing space for numerous use cases.
+TTR is very general in terms of supported data and templates, providing space for numerous use cases.

-One of such use-cases might be network devices configuration generation - take inventory (XLSX or CSV spreadsheets or YAML or you name it), combine it with templates and find hundreds of lines of configuration generated in a matter of seconds.
-Profit...
+One of such use-cases might be network devices configuration generation - take inventory (XLSX LLD or CSV spreadsheets or YAML or you name it), combine it with templates and find hundreds of lines of configuration generated in a matter of seconds.

 # Contribution